 Is wireless Internet available to students enrolled in the summer program?

-All academic areas and residence halls provide wireless Internet access.
+All academic areas and residence halls offer wireless Internet access.
 Wireless Internet is also available in public areas on campus, such as Charlie's (in Hagan Campus Center), the Emmanuel d'Alzon Library and Taylor Dining Hall.

 Will summer students have access to the Plourde Recreational Facility?